Where are metals primarily located on the periodic table? | Study Prep in Pearson+

 1

-Recall the general layout of the periodic table, which is divided into metals, nonmetals, and metalloids.
+Recall the general layout of the periodic table, which is divided into metals, nonmetals, and metalloids based on their properties and positions.

 Understand that metals are typically found on the left side and in the center of the periodic table, including groups such as alkali metals, alkaline earth metals, transition metals, and some post-transition metals.

-Recognize that nonmetals are mostly located on the right side of the periodic table, while metalloids are found along the staircase line that separates metals and nonmetals.
+Recognize that the right side of the periodic table mostly contains nonmetals and noble gases, not metals.

-Note that metals are not confined to only the top row; they span multiple periods (rows) vertically in the periodic table.
+Note that metals are not confined to the bottom two rows; instead, they span across many groups and periods, especially in the left and central blocks.

-Conclude that the correct location of metals is primarily on the left and in the center of the periodic table, distinguishing them from nonmetals and metalloids.
+Therefore, the correct description is that metals are primarily located on the left and in the center of the periodic table.

 Watch next